 Reenactor Information

-REENACTOR REGISTRATION: Reenactors must register at the registration tent on sutler row.
+REENACTOR REGISTRATION: Reenactors must register at the registration tent.
 Membership in the NCWC, WCWA or other recognized reenacting reciprocal organization is required.
 Please have membership cards with you.
 Reciprocating organizations will need to sign a waiver to participate and must be current members of their respective organizations.
 Non-members will be asked to pay a fee and join a unit belonging to the NCWC in order to participate.
 Any reenactor found to be unregistered will be dismissed from activities by their commanding officer.
 All reenactors must register to be at the site.
+Returning members must have their NCWC paperwork completed 2 weeks before an event.
+New members may join at the event or online prior to an event if they know what unit they will be joining in advance.

-REENACTOR PARKING: You MUST have a Reenactor Parking Pass in your vehicle which you can get at the registration desk.
-Your Parking Pass is good for the entire season, so please remember to bring it with you!
+REENACTOR PARKING: You MUST park in reenactor specified parking.
+DO NOT block in horse trailers.
 If you enter the public entry gate you will be charged admission.
 Reenactors must not park in public parking areas.

 SAFETY: NCWC safety rules shall apply at all NCWC events!
 Battle participants must have a current written safety test on file with their company commander.
 It is expected that each Unit Commander can show proof of safety test completion by all the members of that unit who will be participating at this event.
 ALL mounted members riding a horse on the battlefield must have passed a NCWC mounted certification test or similar test given by their reciprocating club with the horse they will be on.
 Weapons will be inspected at first parade by brigade and anytime thereafter by order of the respective company commander.

 SET-UP: The park will be open for entry, registration, and setup the day prior to each event.
-Earlier entry is usually possible - contact the event coordinators.
-Cavalry and Sutlers usually are allowed to set up a day earlier.
+Earlier entry is usually possible - contact the event coordinators to confirm.
+Cavalry and Sutlers are usually allowed to set up a day earlier, and maybe given the option to stay a day late as well.

 MODERN CAMPING: See individual event notes.
 Contact the Event Coordinator with questions.